ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/TestingLandDA.rst

 Testing the Land DA Workflow
 ************************************

 This chapter provides instructions for using the Land DA CTest suite.
-These steps are designed for use on :ref:`Level 1 <LevelsOfSupport>` systems (e.g., Hera and Orion) and may require significant changes on other systems.
+These steps are designed for use on :ref:`Level 1 <LevelsOfSupport>` systems (e.g., Ursa and Hercules) and may require significant changes on other systems.

 .. attention::